ChiragM999/fast-react-pizza/README.md

 ## Contributing
 Contributions to this project are welcome!
 Feel free to open issues or submit pull requests for bug fixes, improvements, or additional features.

-## Note
-📚 This project is a part of the Ultimate React Course by Jonas Schmedtmann on Udemy.